-- 4.1 This Agreement shall commence from the day of certification in the South Australian Employment Tribunal and remain in force until the 30 June 2019. - The parties shall conduct a review of the Agreement every six (6) months after certification; any matters requiring attention shall be identified and reviewed at that time by the Single Bargaining Unit - 4.3 This Agreement will be renegotiated during the final six (6) months of the twelve (12) month period.
+- 4.1 This Agreement shall commence from the day of certification in the South Australian Employment Tribunal and remain in force until 30 June 2022. - 4.2 The parties shall conduct a review of the Agreement every six (6) months after certification; any matters requiring attention shall be identified and reviewed at that time by the Single Bargaining Unit. - 4.3 This Agreement will be renegotiated during the final six (6) months of the period of operation.